Ballymacash Rangers F.C.

-Ballymacash Rangers Football Club is an intermediate-level football club who play in the NIFL Premier Intermediate League.
+Ballymacash Rangers Football Club is an intermediate-level football club who play in the NCL Premier.
 The club is based in the Lisburn area and play their home games at The Bluebell Stadium.
-The club also has a senior reserve side, senior swifts side, senior women's side and a youth academy.

-They are sponsored by thr local hotle, in Lisburn town centre.

 History

 Ballymacash Rangers won the top tier (Intermediate A) of the Mid-Ulster Football League in the 2003/04 season.
 Following this the club had a trophy barren spell up until the 2012/13 season when following a relegation from Intermediate A, the club found themselves in Intermediate B. A successful 2012/13 campaign saw them lift the Intermediate B title which was followed up by winning the Mid-Ulster Football League Alan Wilson Cup to make it a double winning season.

 Ballymacash Rangers went the entire calendar year of 2014 without defeat in a league fixture, winning all of their league games bar two.
 The club never won the Mid-Ulster Football League Intermediate A in either season that 2014 covered, coming second in 2013/14 and third in 2014/15.

 In 2019, the club announced their aspirations to gain promotion to the Northern Ireland Football League alongside plans to complete a million pound renovation of The Bluebell Stadium, the ground where Ballymacash play their home games.

 In 2020, the club completed the first phase of their ground renovavations as they opened a state of the art full sized 3G pitch with floodlights.
 This was a community funded project.
 Future phases are proposed to include developing a new social club with onsite gym and expanding car parking facilities.
 In July 2021, the club finished work on its first ever pitchside stand, with the 100-seater structure sitting behind the goal at the Drumard Grange end.

 Manager Lee Forsythe won Intermediate A at his first attempt, winning it in the 2021/22 season.
 His Ballymacash side played thirty league games, winning twenty-five, drawing four and losing just once.
 They finished the season with 126 goals scored and only 24 conceded.
 The 2021/22 season Mid-Ulster Football League also saw Ballymacash's 1st team, Reserves and Swifts teams all winning their respective leagues.
 This was the first time in Mid-Ulster Football League history that one club had won three league titles in the same season.